Vyral/robin-phillips/_posts/2020-03-31-when-to-consider-refinancing-in-our-current-market.md

 {% include youtube.html %}

-Whether refinancing makes sense for you or not depends on how long you plan on staying in your current home.
+<p style="text-align:center">Whether refinancing makes sense for you or not depends on how long you plan on staying in your current home.</p>

 Should you consider refinancing now that interest rates are so low?&nbsp;&nbsp;